Maeda Toshimasu

-Maeda Toshimasu (前田 利益), better known as Maeda Keiji (前田 慶次) or Keijirō (慶次郎), was a Japanese samurai of the Sengoku period through early Edo period.
-He was famously the nephew of Maeda Toshiie and Maeda Matsu.
-In legends and fictions, he is one of the most celebrated kabukimono (wild men) of the time period who is known for his monstrous height and his peerless strength.
+Maeda Toshimasu (前田 利益), better known as Maeda Keiji (前田 慶次) or Keijirō (慶次郎), was a Japanese samurai lord of the Sengoku period through early Edo period.
+He was the nephew of Maeda Toshiie and Maeda Matsu.
+In legends and fictions, he is one of the most celebrated kabukimono (samurai gangster) of the time period who is known for his monstrous height and his peerless strength.
 Toshimasu's horse and companion, Matsukaze, was one of the most famous warhorses in Japan.

 Biography

 In 1543, Toshimasu was born in the village of Arako (present-day Nakagawa-ku, Nagoya), Toshimasu was born to the Takigawa Clan, originally the son of Takigawa Kazumasu.
 He was adopted by Maeda Toshihisa, the older brother of Maeda Toshiie.
 Toshimasu served under Oda Nobunaga along with his uncle.
 Toshimasu was originally intended to inherit Maeda family headship; however, after Oda Nobunaga replaced Toshihisa with Toshiie as Maeda family head, he lost this position.
 Perhaps because of this loss of inheritance, Toshimasu is well known for quarreling with his uncle.

 Keiji's armor can still be seen today at the Miyasaka Museum.

 In 1581, Toshimasu was under the command of his uncle, and made a reputation for himself through conflicts within Noto Province and was rewarded with 5,000 koku.

 In 1584, during the Battle of Komaki and Nagakute, Toshimasu came with Maeda Toshiie's to rescue Suemori Castle when was attacked by Sassa Narimasa.

-When Maeda Toshihisa passed away in 1587, Toshimasu sent his son into the Maeda family's service.
+When Maeda Toshihisa died in 1587, Toshimasu sent his son into the Maeda family's service.
 Keiji was barred from Toyotomi's Kyushu Campaign for his wild ways.

 In 1590, he continued to help his uncle in the Odawara campaign.
 After Odawara campaign, Toshimasu returned to the capital and devoted himself to arts and literature.
 Either after Toshihisa's death or in 1590, relations between him and Toshiie grew sour.
 He fled from the Maeda family without taking his wife or child.
 After his escape, he resided in Kyoto.
-While in Kyoto, Toshimasu met and befriended Naoe Kanetsugu from Uesugi clan.
+While in Kyoto, Toshimasu met and befriended Naoe Kanetsugu from the Uesugi clan.
 The two became close friends, and Toshimasu agreed to join Kanetsugu at Sekigahara Campaign, in the Uesugi clan's invasion of Aizu.

-Later in 1600, at Siege of Hasedō against Mogami clan and Date clan, Uesugi failed and Toshimasu was appointed to lead the rear guard during the retreat.
+Later in 1600, at the Siege of Hasedō against Mogami clan and Date clan.
+He was led the center garrison of Uesugi forces, after Uesugi failed, Toshimasu was appointed to lead the rear guard during the retreat.
 Riding his horse "Matsukaze" into battle and brandishing a two-pronged spear, he made a splendid show of force.
 Due in part to Toshimasu's actions, the Uesugi forces were able to retreat largely intact.
 Legend says he broke through the enemy lines with only eight riders, and shattered their formation.
-After the Uesugi clan's move to the Yonezawa Domain, Toshimasu remained as a retainer and spent half retired life at Mukuan (Toshimasu`s fortified residence).
+After the Uesugi clan's move to the Yonezawa Domain, Toshimasu remained as a retainer and spent half retired life at Mukuan (Toshimasu's fortified residence).